-Improved Corrosion Resistance – The HAST protocol used on uncoated neodymium iron boron magnets can qualitatively reflect the service life of the magnet.
+Improved Corrosion Resistance – The HAST protocol used on uncoated Neodymium Iron Boron magnets can qualitatively reflect the service life of the magnet.
 This test exposes the magnet to 130°C, 95% RH, at 2 ATM for 20 days.
 The magnet is massed before and after the test.
 Our magnets measure a weight loss of less than 3 mg/cm2.
-Competitors’ magnets can loose 10 times this much or more.
+Competitors’ magnets can lose 10 times this much or more.

 High Maximum Working Temperature – Our AH series of NdFeB magnets have working temperatures up to 230°C.